mehdi-lamrani/python-alchemy/README.md

   Its content is important and indispensable for comprehension.
   You will see that, that is where the SQL engine switching logic takes place.

+#### TODO ####

+- When you're all set, and that both your datbases and User tables are successfully tested, you may proceed to the application

+- Create users, play around with the API, switch SQL engines, and check/assert that the content of the User Tables changes accordingly.